alam-r7/LE-Bulk_User_Mgmt/README.md

 You would run:
 python bulk_mgmt.py Account2 Account8

-**note**, Account labels in settings.ini, Accounts.txt, and Accounts being passed as arguments are all case sensitive.
+**note:** Account labels in settings.ini, Accounts.txt, and Accounts being passed as arguments are all case sensitive.

 AUDITING
 ============================================